 Perching high above makes Space Needle stand out from the rest of the buildings in Seattle.
-Visiting the city will not be complete without visiting this spectacular landmark.
+24 hours in Seattle will not be complete without visiting this spectacular landmark.
 Enjoy the sweeping views of Seattle from this observation tower that boasts its floor-to-forever glass windows for a whole new level of your vacation.
 Drop by The Loupe to feel how amazing it is when you see Seattle under your feet.

 Address: 400 Broad St, Seattle, WA 98109, USA

 Website: Space Needle

 2. Suzzallo Library

 One fun thing to do in Seattle on a weekend is to visit the Suzzallo Library.
 Nestled in the surrounding of the University of Washington, Suzzallo Library is the most impressive library in Seattle.
 It is absolutely amazing from the outside but what steals the show is the inside interior design, which is beyond comparison to anything.
 The library is the best place to get inspiration with over two million book collections from a range of disciplines.
 Read books in a library like this and you will never feel bored.

 Address: 4000 15th Ave NE, Seattle, WA 98195, USA

 Opening Hours: 1PM-6PM (Mon), 7.30AM-10PM (Tue-Thu), 7.30AM-6PM (Fri), 1PM-5PM (Sat), 1PM-10PM (Sun)

 3. Museum of Pop Culture